avbentem/airtime-calculator/README.md

   Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

   The build is minified and the filenames include the hashes.
-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the React documentation about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+  To ensure URLs like `/ttn/eu868/1,2` can be loaded without first loading the bare `/`, see for example the Apache [`.htaccess`](./public/.htaccess) file.

+  To build for a subfolder, set `"homepage": "/some/path/to/lorawan-airtime"` in `package.json`.
+  This will not affect the development server, which will always load from the root folder.
+For deployment in the root folder, set it to `"/"` or don't set it at all.